scope-lab-vu/Beta-VAE-OOD-Detector/README.md

   <img src="https://github.com/scope-lab-vu/Beta-VAE-OOD-Detector/blob/main/figures/HB-scene.gif" />
 </p>

-(a) **HP scene** where high precipitation is introduced into the scene.
+(a) **High Precipitation scene** where high precipitation is introduced into the scene.
 In this scene the detector martingale and the martingale of the precipitation reasoner increases when the high precipitation is introduced.

-(b) **HB scene** where the brightness is introduced into the scenes.
+(b) **High Brightness scene** where the brightness is introduced into the scenes.
 In this scene the detector martingale and the martingale of the brightness reasoner increases when the high precipitation is introduced.

 Videos of the B-VAE detector for additional test scenes are available [here](https://drive.google.com/drive/folders/18lKYGrvMgaqsDhl_Xsp_1IgJQEbR1T29?usp=sharing)